 Spats is located at 733 College Avenue in Appleton, Wisconsin.
 It is open for lunch at 11:30 a.m. and for dinner starting at 4:30 p.m.
 Tuesday through Saturday.
 (It is closed on Sunday and Monday.)

 2. Lamers Dairy

 You might be wondering why a dairy is included on my list of where to eat, but Wisconsin is THE place to go for cheese and milk.
-And Lamers Dairy is one sweet little spot that we stopped at and learned more about the bottling process.
+And Lamers Dairy is one sweet little spot where we stopped and learned more about the bottling process.
 The milk at Lamers Dairy is sourced from 7 local farms within a 30-mile radius.
 Their chocolate milk is so delicious that it took first place in the 2016 World Dairy Expo Championship.
-(It is smooth, creamy, and chocolaty - like good ice cream.)
+(It is smooth, creamy, and chocolaty – like good ice cream.)

 Speaking of ice cream – Lamers also serves soft-serve ice cream at the dairy.
 During Fall, they have Pumpkin Spice Ice Cream to celebrate the season.
 Delish!

 Lamers Dairy is located at N410 Speel School Road in Appleton, Wisconsin.
 It is open from 8:00 a.m. until 6:00 p.m.
 Monday through Saturday.
 (It is closed on Sunday.)

 Vince Lombardi, one of the greatest football coaches in history, became the coach of the Green Bay Packers in 1959.
 Appleton is only about a half-hour away from Green Bay, so naturally, the Fox Cities area is Packer territory.
 It only makes sense, then, that a great steakhouse with Vince Lombardi’s name is located in Appleton.